 A degree audit is your license to graduate.
 In other words…

 It’s an online academic advising tool that, if managed correctly, charts your specific pathway to college graduation.

 Who has access to this academic advising tool?

-You, your academic adviser, and campus faculty.
+You, your academic adviser, campus faculty, and the college administration.

-That means that you a great deal of control over your academic course selections and academic progress.
+That means that you have a great deal of control over your academic course selections and academic progress.

 One of the greatest challenges faced by most college students is interpreting and satisfying their college’s specific major and general education graduation requirements.

 And managing that activity is analogous to running your own business, requiring a lot of your attention to detail and seeking appropriate consultation.

 Parent Access to College Student Grades